hypersoft/opkit/C/parameters.md

 configuration and expert knowledge on the part of the API users.

 CPPS requires no configuration, you just load your vectors and begin parsing, right away.
-If the parser parses a parameter your application doesn't support, you are responsible for notifying the user and responding accordingly.
+If the parser parses a parameter your application does not support, you are responsible for notifying the user and responding accordingly.

 CPPS's method of parameter parsing is suitable for all application profiles.